-The True Cost Of Solar Panels In Arizona
+The Average Cost Of Solar Panels In Arizona

-To understand the true cost of solar panels, one must know how the cost is factored in the first place.
-The cost of solar panels is dependent upon how many watts of power your home uses multiplied by the current cost of solar panels per watt in the State of Arizona.
+The actual cost of solar panels in Arizona is dependent upon how many watts of power your home uses multiplied by the current rate of solar panels per watt in the State of Arizona.

-Average Cost Of Solar In Arizona By City
+The Average Cost Of Solar Panel Installation In Arizona By City

-The range of solar panel installation costs in Arizona are between $17,000 – $52,200.
-Putting the average solar system cost in Phoenix, Arizona right around $24,500 for a 7 kilowatt residential solar system.
-Estimates are based on installing a 7 kilowatt solar system (average sized solar system), at a rate of $3.50 per watt.
-The solar panels and installation are included in these estimated costs.
+The range of solar panel installation costs in Arizona are between $17,000 – $52,200, putting the average solar panel cost in Phoenix, Arizona right around $24,500 for a 7 kilowatt residential solar system.
+This solar cost estimate is based on installing a 7-kilowatt solar system (average sized solar system), at a rate of $3.50 per watt.
+This estimated cost includes the price of solar panels and professional installation.
 Low Cost: $20,000, AVG Cost: $25,000 and High Cost: $30,000.

 *Estimates Based On 7kw System

 How much does solar panel installation cost in each city of Arizona?

 - Glendale, Arizona: $26,000